zriyansh/signoz.io/docs/userguide/query-builder.md

 ### Traces

 The traces tab shows you a list of root spans and the number of spans it has.
-A root span is a span which does not have a parent span.
+A root span is a span that does not have a parent span.
 You can click on the `Trace ID` to see the detailed flamegraph and gantt chart of the particular root span.

 <figure data-zoomable align='center'>
     <img src="/img/docs/query-builder/trace-view.png" alt="Trace view in Trace explorer"/>